-6.1 SPARKENHOE COMMUNITY PRIMARY SCHOOL will ensure that:
+6.1 Sparkenhoe Community Primary School will ensure that:

-- The governing body understands and fulfils its safeguarding responsibilities. - We have a Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead for child protection and safeguarding, who have undertaken DSL training delivered by Safeguarding in Education, Leicester City Council; of which their training will be refreshed every two years. - All members of staff are provided with opportunities annually to receive Safeguarding Training by the Safeguarding in Education team in order to develop their understanding of safeguarding and child protection in particular the signs and indicators of abuse. - All members of staff, volunteers, and governors know how to respond to a pupil who discloses abuse, and the procedure to be followed in appropriately sharing a concern of possible abuse or a disclosure of abuse. - All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through publication of the school's Safeguarding and Child Protection Policy, and reference to it in our prospectus/brochure and home school agreement. - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time. - Community users organising activities for children are aware of and understand the need for compliance with the school's child protection guidelines and procedures. - Our recruitment and selection policy includes all appropriate checks on staff suitability including Disclosure and Barring Service checks (formerly Criminal Records Bureau checks) and that a minimum of two individuals have completed Safer Recruitment Training, provided by Leicester City Council, HR Department, (i.e. Headteacher and a nominated Governor). - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer (LADO), and that a member of our SLT has attended LADO training (Managing allegations against staff members) - Our procedures will be annually reviewed and up-dated and ratified by the Governing Body. - The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Lead will be clearly shown in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
-(Reception, Staff room, Website etc.). - All adults, (including supply teachers, non-teaching staff and volunteers), new to our school will be given or directed to a copy of; our Safeguarding and Child Protection Policy, Staff Code of Conduct, the
+- The governing body understands and fulfils its safeguarding responsibilities. - We have a Designated Safeguarding Lead and a Deputy Designated Safeguarding Lead for child protection and safeguarding, who have undertaken DSL training delivered by Safeguarding in Education, Leicester City Council; of which their training will be refreshed every two years. - All members of staff are provided with opportunities annually to receive Safeguarding Training by the Safeguarding in Education team in order to develop their understanding of safeguarding and child protection in particular the signs and indicators of abuse. - All members of staff, volunteers, and governors know how to respond to a pupil who discloses abuse, and the procedure to be followed in appropriately sharing a concern of possible abuse or a disclosure of abuse. - All parents/carers are made aware of the school's responsibilities in regard to child protection procedures through publication of the school's Safeguarding and Child Protection Policy, and reference to it on our website and as part of admission processes. - Our lettings policy will seek to ensure the suitability of adults working with children on school sites at any time. - Community users organising activities for children are aware of and understand the need for compliance with the school's child protection guidelines and procedures. - SPARKENHOE COMMUNITY PRIMARY SCHOOL is committed to safer recruitment as outlined in Keeping Children Safe In Education 2019.
+The school will ensure all appropriate checks are carried out for all staff and volunteers.
+Appropriate checks will be recorded on the Single Central Record which will be audited termly by Chair of Governors, Lee Jowett.
+The school will ensure at least one person who is safer recruitment trained will be part of the recruitment process.
+All volunteers will undergo a risk assessment.
+See also the Safer Recruitment policy. - All governors / trustees will undergo a DBS check and a S128 check as outlined in paragraph 173 of Keeping children safe in education 2019 - The name of any member of staff considered not suitable to work with children will be notified to either the Disclosure and Barring Service or the relevant Government Department/Agency (where appropriate), depending on the nature of the concern, with the advice and support of the Local Authority Designated Officer (LADO), and that a member of our SLT has attended LADO training (Managing allegations against staff members) - Our procedures will be annually reviewed and up-dated and ratified by the Governing Body / Trustees.

-&lt;sup>2 Safer recruitment practice includes scrutinising applicants, verifying identity and qualifications, obtaining character and professional references, checking previous employment history and that a candidate has the health and physical capacity for the job, and a face to face interview as well as the mandatory check of the Disclosure & Barring Service (DBS) Children's Barring List, and, where appropriate, a Criminal Records Check.
-The School Staffing (England) Regulations 2009; Safer Recruitment in Education including, Keeping Children Safe in Education September 2016 booklet 'What To Do if You're Worried A Child is Being Abused', Keeping Children Safe in Education 2016 Part 1 and Annex B, and the name and contact details of the Designated Safeguarding Lead will be explained as part of their induction into the school.
-In addition to this, all such staff and volunteers will be made aware of the 'Guidance for Safer Working Practice DfE 2009 for Adults who work with Children and Young People' booklet and the document 'Guidance for safer working practice for those working with children and young people in education settings, 2015 (Safer Recruitment Consortium).
+- The name of the Designated Safeguarding Lead and Deputy Designated Safeguarding Leads will be clearly shown in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.
+(Reception, Staff room, Website etc.). - All adults, (including supply teachers, non-teaching staff and volunteers), new to our school will be given or directed to a copy of; our Safeguarding and Child Protection Policy, Staff Code of Conduct, the school's behaviour policy, the school's child missing protocols, the booklet 'What To Do if You're Worried A Child is Being Abused'2, Keeping Children Safe in Education 2019 Part 1 and Annex B3, and the name and contact details of the Designated Safeguarding Lead will be explained as part of their induction into the school.
+In addition to this, all such staff and volunteers will be made aware of the 'Guidance for safer working practice for those working with children and young people in education settings, 2019 (Safer Recruitment Consortium).4